Source code setup

 It is recommended to use a Node version manager such as NVM.
 NVM is a bash script that enables the management of multiple active Node.js versions.

-Install NVM and follow the official instructions here.
+1. Install NVM by following the official instructions.

 If NVM or other package managers are not required, it is possible to install the Node package globally as shown in the following commands below: